 This type of abandonment occurs if you are able to prove in a court that your spouse makes life unbearable and that your only option was to leave the marriage.
 In other words, you would need to have “just cause” to leave the marriage for reasons like domestic abuse, infidelity, withholding sex, or refusing financial support.

-Although filing for divorce is easier than ever before (in most cases), proving marital abandonment in court can be a challenge.
+Although filing for divorce is generally easy (in most cases), proving marital abandonment in court can be a challenge.
 However, since you can get a divorce with or without your spouse's permission in no-fault states, filing on the grounds of abandonment doesn't hold much legal water these days.

 In other words, the courts can't force you or your spouse to stay in a marriage.
 The one who abandons the marriage will not be forced to return, but they will be held financially responsible for things such as child support, spousal support, and property division via a divorce court order.